-This course is an in -depth exploration of such topics as evaluation, program -planning, and curricular adaptations for young children with special needs.
-Application of current theories to practice will be individualized for students in w ays which address their diverse backgrounds.
-This course is designed to provide (when combined with ECE 505) Master's level early childhood certification students with the background in special education which will meet requirements for dual certification in the nursery school -kindergarten (N-K) range.
-Field experiences required.
+This course is an in-depth exploration of such topics as evaluation, program-planning, and curricular adaptations for young children with special needs.
+Application of current theories to practice will be individualized for students in ways which address their diverse backgrounds.
+This course is designed to provide (when combined with ECE 505) Master's level early childhood teacher candidates with the background in special education which will meet requirements for dual certification in the nursery school-kindergarten (N-K) range.
+Clinical experiences required.